Mustafa al-Hawsawi: Alleged role in 9/11 attacks

 Although it is alleged that al-Hawsawi was a member of al-Qaeda, he stated in a Combatant Status Review Hearing that he is not a member of al-Qaeda, and never swore an oath of allegiance to Osama bin Laden.

 Al-Hawsawi had previously worked in Al-Qaeda's media committee and was selected by Khalid Shaikh Mohammad to assist as a travel and financial facilitator for the hijackers.
 This was done after Mohammed's nephew, Ali Abdul Aziz Ali, requested assistance with helping the hijackers.
-Mohammed stated Al-Hawsawi was one of the main contacts for the hijackers while they were in the U.S and that Mohammed's knowledge about the pilots mainly came from Al-Hawsawi or Ramzi Binalshibh.
+Mohammed stated al-Hawsawi was one of the main contacts for the hijackers while they were in the U.S and that Mohammed's knowledge about the pilots mainly came from al-Hawsawi or Ramzi bin al-Shibh.

-Al-Hawsawi was charged with being in the United Arab Emirates starting in April 2001, and would help send the last four operatives (other than Mihdhar) to the U.S and assisted them by purchasing clothing, food, lodging, rental cars, traveler’s checks, and making travel arrangements.
-Hawsawi's role as a financial facilitator appeared to have begun when hijacker Banihammad helped Hawsawi complete an account application in the UAE and granted him power of attorney over his account so Hawsawi could forward the bank card to him in the US, $4,900 was subsequently deposited into this account by Hawsawi.
-Between June, 2001 and September, 2001, Al-Hawsawi collected money, packages and provided various sums money to the hijackers.
-In early September 2001, hijackers started sending Hawsawi a series of wire transfers totaling about $28,000 — apparently unspent advances on expenses — from addresses in Broward County, Florida and Boston, Al-Hawsawi would later comment that as the money flowed in, he came to understand that “an operation” would soon happen.
+Al-Hawsawi was charged with being in the United Arab Emirates starting in April 2001, and would help send the last four operatives (other than al-Mihdhar) to the U.S and assisted them by purchasing clothing, food, lodging, rental cars, traveler's checks, and making travel arrangements.
+Al-Hawsawi's role as a financial facilitator appeared to have begun when hijacker Banihammad helped al-Hawsawi complete an account application in the UAE and granted him power of attorney over his account so al-Hawsawi could forward the bank card to him in the US; $4,900 was subsequently deposited into this account by al-Hawsawi.
+Between June and September 2001, al-Hawsawi collected money, packages and provided various sums money to the hijackers.
+In early September 2001, hijackers started sending al-Hawsawi a series of wire transfers totaling about $28,000 — apparently unspent advances on expenses — from addresses in Broward County, Florida, and Boston.
+Al-Hawsawi would later comment that as the money flowed in, he came to understand that "an operation" would soon happen.

-On September 11, 2001, Al-Hawsawi traveled from the United Arab Emirates to Pakistan.
+On September 11, 2001, al-Hawsawi traveled from the United Arab Emirates to Pakistan.
 Al-Hawsawi said that he first learned of the 9/11 operation following the attacks and was surprised by the size of the 9/11 operation.

 Al-Hawsawi's arrest on March 1, 2003, in Pakistan was unrelated to any reporting from CIA detainees.
 He was reportedly taken to the U.S. Bagram airbase in Afghanistan.
 The CIA maintained a detention and interrogation site there.
 This was not confirmed by U.S. officials.

+On July 31, 2024, al-Hawsawi agreed to plead guilty to avoid the death penalty, but his plea was revoked by Secretary of Defense Lloyd Austin two days later.